vedidev/android-profile/README.md

 ## Getting Started (With sources)

-1. Add the jars from the [build](https://github.com/soomla/android-profile/tree/master/build) folder to your project.
-Dependent on your integration you can keep or remove the jars for specific social platforms:
+1. Add the following jars from the [build](https://github.com/soomla/android-profile/tree/master/build) folder to your project.
-  1. Facebook - `AndroidProfileFacebook.jar`, `simple.facebook-2.1.jar`
+  1. `SoomlaAndroidCore.jar`
-  2. GooglePlus - `AndroidProfileGoogle.jar`
+  1. `AndroidProfile.jar`
-  2. Twitter - `AndroidProfileTwitter.jar`, `twitter4j-core-4.0.2.jar`, `twitter4j-asyc-4.0.2.jar`
+  1. `square-otto-1.3.2.jar`

 1. Make the following changes to your AndroidManifest.xml: